awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-applicationautoscaling-scalingpolicy-customizedmetricspecification.md

 # Application Auto Scaling ScalingPolicy CustomizedMetricSpecification<a name="aws-properties-applicationautoscaling-scalingpolicy-customizedmetricspecification"></a>

-The `CustomizedMetricSpecification` property configures a customized metric for a target tracking policy in Application Auto Scaling\. `CustomizedMetricSpecification` is a subproperty of the [Application Auto Scaling ScalingPolicy TargetTrackingScalingPolicyConfiguration](aws-properties-applicationautoscaling-scalingpolicy-targettrackingscalingpolicyconfiguration.md) property\.
+The `CustomizedMetricSpecification` property configures a customized metric \(an Amazon CloudWatch metric of your choosing\) for a target tracking policy to use with Application Auto Scaling\. `CustomizedMetricSpecification` is a subproperty of the [Application Auto Scaling ScalingPolicy TargetTrackingScalingPolicyConfiguration](aws-properties-applicationautoscaling-scalingpolicy-targettrackingscalingpolicyconfiguration.md) property\.

 ## Syntax<a name="aws-properties-applicationautoscaling-scalingpolicy-customizedmetricspecification-syntax"></a>